top of page

 What Is CPT 96368?

-CPT 96368 is reported for a concurrent intravenous infusion.
+CPT 96368 explained for reported a concurrent intravenous infusion.

 A concurrent infusion occurs when: